darktjm/grok/README.md

 this project, such as my notes on the QT port (QT-README.md), my current plans (TODO.md) and the high-level change list (HISTORY).
 You can also see the HTML documentation in the doc directory.
-The original README (now absorbed here) mentioned a PostScript/LaTeX manual, but that was not in the above-mentioned archive.
+The original README (now absorbed here) mentioned a PostScript/TeX manual, but that was not in the above-mentioned archive (I believe it was converted to HTML in 1.5; 1.4.3 still has the TeX sources).

 Copyright:
 ---------